scexamples/SupportTicketSystem/README.md

-# SupportTicketSystem
-Spring Boot, JSP, REST, Spring Session JDBC, Spring Data JPA, Bootstrap, MySQL

 ## SupportTicketSystem - a web app to manage support tickets

 ## Technologies
  Spring Boot
  Spring Session JDBC
  Spring Data JPA
  JSP
  REST
  Bootstrap
- MySql
+ MySQL

 ## The app was designed for the following requirements:
-- The dataparser should support two formats: CSV and JSON.
-However the design should permit easy addition of functionality to support additional formats in future.
-- The output format should be JSON regardless of input format.
-- The app should provide the ability to filter and sort records by specified fields (eg Filter by City or Sort by Region ASC / DESC).
-- Files can be directly included in the project (upload functionality not needed).
-- The default format can be kept as a configuration in a config file.
+- On specifying a project, all support tickets for that project should be retreived and displayed.
+- For each ticket, there should be an option to update or delete it.
+- Functionality should be provided to create a new ticket.
+- On specifying a project, the selection (project name) should be displayed in the subsequent workflow.
+- Functionality should be provided to exit a workflow and select a new project.

 ### Use Case